 Welcome to BC Write!
 Here I share information, thoughts, and photos about life in the beautiful province of British Columbia in Canada.
-My blog posts focus on or are inspired by observations made during my walks, local nature discoveries, and the arts.
+My blog posts are inspired by observations made during my walks, my nature discoveries, and the arts.
 Many of the posts discuss life in Vancouver and the surrounding areas, which is the region where I live.
 I also write about other parts of the province.

 Exploring the Blog

 My blog posts can be accessed in multiple ways.
 In addition to clicking on items in the menu bar, clicking on the links at the bottom of each post, in the footer of each page, and in the sidebar when it’s present will enable you to explore the blog.

 My posts don’t always stay as they were when I published them.
 I update them when I discover new information about a topic, have related ideas to discuss, or have new photos to add.

 British Columbia is located on the west coast of Canada next to the Pacific Ocean, as shown on the map below.
 The capital city of the province is Victoria, which is located on the southern tip of Vancouver Island.
 Despite its name, the city of Vancouver isn’t located on the island.
 It’s located in the southwest corner of the mainland region of the province instead.
 A ferry system connects the mainland and the island.

 British Columbia has some beautiful scenery, including several impressive mountain ranges.
 The province contains seven national parks and many provincial ones.
 Its natural history, culture, and communities are very interesting to explore and provide great inspiration for a writer.